Digital-HR/site/en/ui-ux.md

 # UX/UX Design

 Design work is an important part of [Product Development](./product-development.html), but is considered 'off-cycle'.
+Roughly three "sprints" worth of work are required to complete work, but buffer times may be required between Testing and Implementation based on results and findings.

 ## Phase 1) Design